TimaGitHub/smolGPT/README.md

 picoGPT features:
 * Fast? ❌ smolPGT is supaSLOW 🐌 We say 🚫 to CV-cache, Quantization and Distillation
-* Training code? ✅ Yes, but very it may cause you 💢!
+* Training code? ✅ Yes, but it may cause you 💢!
 * top-p sampling? ❌ top-k? ✅ temperature? ❌ categorical sampling?! ❌ greedy? ✅
 * Self-made??? ✅✅ YESS!!!
 I made it completely from scratch in numpy😲😲😲
 * Scalable? **(੭˃ᴗ˂)੭** You may build whatever architecture you want with **PyCandle**.